A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Recurrence relations and Constants of Motion. Proof of Theorem (i)

 \subsubsection{Iteration of the Poincar\'e map a number of $n\leq N_s$ times}

-While $\mathcal{Q}_n$ and $\mathcal{K}_n$ change from $n$ to $n+1$ by a term much smaller than their order, when expressed in terms of $\mathcal{Q}_0$ and $\mathcal{K}_0$ the corrections add up to a significant term; in this section we show that a better expression of discrete asymptotic conserved quantities are
+While $\mathcal{Q}_n$ and $\mathcal{K}_n$ change from $n$ to $n+1$ by a term much smaller than their order, when expressed in terms of $\mathcal{Q}_0$ and $\mathcal{K}_0$ the sum of the corrections is not small enough; in this section we show that more accurate expressions for the discrete asymptotic conserved quantities are

 where $a_j,b_j$ may depend of $s_0,x_0$, but are bounded by a constant $ \oldC0$ independent of $s_0,x_0$:

 proved in Proposition\,\ref{indc}, with the help of Lemma\, \ref{Consistency1}, by complete induction on $n$.